-There is an inclination to reduce the Shiva linga and Shakti yoni, the two main Tantric symbols of ascending and descending forces – which are often represented by upright conical stones for the Shiva linga and ring stones or basis for the Shakti yoni – to merely the male and female sex organs, which is but one of their representations, and their erotic glorification.
-There is the tradition of Tantric sexuality of mithuna which uses sacred sex as part of Yoga practice.
-But it is not the only practice of Tantric Yoga and when done is integrated into a much larger array of practices.
+There is an inclination to reduce the Shiva linga and Shakti yoni, the two main Tantric symbols of ascending and descending forces – which are often represented by upright conical stones for the Shiva linga and ring stones or basis for the Shakti yoni – to merely the male and female sex organs, which is but one of their many reflections, and their erotic glorification.
+There is a tradition of Tantric sexuality of mithuna which uses sacred sex as part of Yoga practice.
+But it is not the only practice of Tantric Yoga, much less the highest, and when done is integrated into a much larger array of practices.

 It would be wrong to look at the linga and the yoni only in human sexual terms, just as it would be to see the Deities of Shiva and Shakti as only symbols of sexuality.
 Sexuality, no doubt, is the strongest of our biological and psychological urges.
-Yet sexuality reflects greater and higher forces, of which it is a manifestation.
+Yet sexuality reflects greater and higher forces, of which it is but an outer biological manifestation.

 The polarity of forces that we discover in sexuality is mirrored in the great dualities of nature from electricity and magnetism, to the forces of fire and water, the sun and the moon, and the forms of the mountain and the valley.
 It is this universal duality and polarity that is the basis of Tantric Yoga, working with it, and through it returning to the pure unity behind it.
 Sexuality is an important force that we must understand in the process, whether we choose to express it in a human relationship or renounce it for a more solitary path of practice.

-The Shiva linga is often portrayed in an upright conical form much like the male sexual organ.
-Indeed, some Shiva lingas are quite phallic in their appearance, but there are many other types of lingas which are not.
+The Shiva linga is often portrayed in an upright conical form much like the male sexual organ, but there are many other types of lingas as well.
 The linga is the symbol of the universal power, the cosmic masculine force or the Shiva principle.
 It has many forms in nature.

 In the Sanskrit language, the word linga refers to a ‘chief mark’ or ‘characteristic’ of something.
 As a term, it is not per se a synonym for the male sexual organ, as some would believe.
 Linga indicates what is outstanding and determinative.
 In this regard, the male sexual organ can be said to be the distinguishing characteristic or linga of a man at a physical level, but linga in other contexts can have quite a different meaning.